Skip to content

 • signingStyle: manual (RunnerHub manages the signing)

-• provisioningProfiles: Bundle ID to profile UUID mapping
+• provisioningProfiles: Bundle ID to profile UUID mapping (omitted for Developer ID flows with no provisioning profile)

 You can use this in your export step: